-Susie Hamson, Chair
+Susie Hamson, Chairman

-Susie was appointed to be Chairman of McClelland Sculpture Park+Gallery in February 2018.
+Susie was appointed to be Chairperson of McClelland Sculpture Park+Gallery in February 2018.
 She was appointed a Trustee of the Elisabeth Murdoch Sculpture Fund in 2008, and which merged into McClelland Sculpture Park+Gallery in 2010.
 She established the Circle Membership and annual fundraising events.
 Born in the USA, she moved to Australia in 1969 and is now an Australian Citizen.
 She is a current and active member of The National Gallery of Victoria Women’s Association for 25 years and President for 2 years.

 Susie has a strong interest in arts and architecture.
 She is a Botanic artist, she curated “Botanic Asia” for The Royal Botanic Gardens Melbourne and in 2003 she coordinated with Peter Griffin the publication; Wayne Gillespie, Architect: The Man and His Style, through Hardie Grant Books, Melbourne.

-The Hon Stephen Charles AO QC
+Stephen Charles AO QC

 Stephen became a barrister in 1961, and a QC in 1975.
 From 1995-2006 he was a Judge in the Court of Appeal.
 Since 2006, he has taught numerous legal classes and is now an Adjunct Professor at Monash University.